aimms/how-to/Articles/329/329-more-logging.rst

     #.
 TXT output, which allows you to inspect the results using your favorite text editor.

-        *MyFileAppender* A text file appender, which sent output to the local file ``log/aimms-log.txt``.
+        *MyFileAppender* A plain text file appender, which sent output to the local file ``log/aimms-log.txt``.

     #.
 XML, which allows you to make selections of the log after the fact using a suitable viewer.

-        *MyXMLFileAppender* An XML text file appender, which sents its output to the file ``c:/temp/aimms-log.xml``
+        *MyXMLFileAppender* An XML text file appender, which sends its output to the file ``log/aimms-log.xml``

 #.  **Loggers**

     There are various loggers, and each logger has its own default level.
+    The most typical loggers are presented in the template ``LoggerConfig.xml``.

 #.  **Final configuration**

     This section is used to select the appenders to be used.
-Normally, you'll just use one, and comment out the other.
+Normally, you'll just use one, and comment out the others.

 Inspecting logging information